AF-1/lms-virtuallibrarycreator/README.md

 </p></details><br>

 <details><summary>»<b>LMS is unresponsive for a short time after I've saved a new/edited virtual library or after a reboot/rescan.
 Why?</b>«</summary><br><p>
-The time LMS takes to <b>boot</b> or to <b>recreate virtual libraries</b> increases with the number of virtual libraries enabled.
+The time LMS takes to <b>boot</b> or to <b>recreate virtual libraries</b> increases with the number of virtual libraries enabled and the library size.
 So if you have a rather large library and many virtual libraries with a lot of tracks, it'll take LMS some time to recreate them.<br>During that time LMS may be rather sluggish or unresponsive.
 That's normal.
 You can set the <i>debug level</i> for this plugin on the <i>LMS settings</i> > <i>Logging</i> page to <b>Info</b> to get more precise time information.<br>

 When you've <i>saved</i> a <i>new or edited</i> virtual library, the plugin will wait about 3 seconds before telling LMS to (re)create new and edited virtual libraries.
 Same as above: LMS may be rather sluggish or unresponsive during that time and you won't see any browse menus before this process is completed.
 </p></details><br>